abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 validate		-- validate existance of schema; if not found then throw exception
 ```

-**Create a database manually and specify URL in properties file using `spring.datasource.url` property and when the application is run, all of the _@Entity_ will be made into table in the specified database**.
+**Create a database manually and specify URL in properties file using `spring.datasource.url` property and when the application is run, all of the _@Entity_ will be made (or mapped, if they already exist) into table in the specified database**.

 _References_: https://stackoverflow.com/questions/42135114/how-does-spring-jpa-hibernate-ddl-auto-property-exactly-work-in-spring